flightphp/core/README.md

 ### Errors and Exceptions

-All errors and exceptions are caught Flight and passed to the `error` method.
-The default behavior is to send an HTTP 500 response with some the error information.
-You can override this for your own needs.
+All errors and exceptions are caught by Flight and passed to the `error` method.
+The default behavior is to send an HTTP `500 Internal Server Error` response with some error information.
+You can override this behavior for your own needs.

 ### Not Found

 When a URL can't be found, Flight calls the `notFound` method.
-The default behavior is to send an HTTP 404 response with a simple message.
-You can override this for your own needs.
+The default behavior is to send an HTTP `404 Not Found` response with a simple message.
+You can override this behavior for your own needs.

 ## Redirects